top of page

 Signature Programs

-Yoga, Beach Cleanup, and Lunch & Learn - This monthly program builds awareness around the global plastic pollution crisis while offering actionable solutions through our “31 Ways to Be an Ocean Steward” guide and Stand Up To Trash Principles.
+Yoga, Beach Cleanup and Lunch & Learn - This monthly program builds awareness around the global plastic pollution crisis while offering actionable solutions through our “31 Ways to Be an Ocean Steward” guide and Stand Up To Trash Principles.
 Each event includes a guest speaker who shares inspiring insights on environmental topics.

 The Ocean Starts at Your Front Door - This educational initiative explores the water cycle, local watersheds, ocean gyres, and our Marine Protected Area (MPA), concluding with participants taking The Ocean Pledge to protect our coastlines.